Neuroscience

 Courses

-During the first year of their Ph.D., participate in the Neuroscience Core Course.
+During the first year of their Ph.D., students participate in the Neuroscience Core Course.
 The goal of this two-term core course is to provide a common foundation so that all incoming students have a shared level of competency.
 This core course aims to teach an overview of all topics through a mix of hands-on laboratory experience, lecture, and computational modeling.

 In addition to the Neuroscience Core Course, students will take Mathematical Tools for Neuroscience in their first year.
 This lecture course will introduce students to the mathematical, statistical, and computational tools necessary to analyze, model, and manipulate biological data sets.